 Study at your own pace and on your own time

 Available in a variety of formats to suit your needs

-CEME designates this Live activity for a maximum of 38.5 AMA PRA Category 1 Credits™.
+Michigan State University designates this live activity for a maximum of 36.50 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 According to the American Academy of Nurse Practitioners Certification Program (AANPCP), entities authorized to provide continuing education include the AANP, NAPNAP, ANC, ACNM, AMA, AAFP and AAPA.
 All continuing education offerings should be relevant to the nurse practitioner clinical practice specialty in which the applicant is certified.

 Members of the College of Family Physicians of Canada who attend CME activities that have been accredited by the AAFP for Prescribed credit can claim MAINPRO-M1 credit for interactive activities (group, online, etc.) or MAINPRO-M2 credit for reading/testing.